XiHegrt/XiHegrt.github.io/_pages/about.md

 My current studies employ a formal formalism, known as **transformational programming**,  to design reliable and efficient algorithms.
 Combined with the studies in **the algebra of programming**, **combinatorial/computational geometry**, and **combinatorial generation**, I established a generic framework for designing combinatorial optimization algorithms in a more general optimization setting, we call this framework **recursive optimization scheme**.

 Currently, I focus on applying our generic framework in machine learning research.
-Previously, we have designed a polynomial-time algorithm for solving the 0-1 loss linear classification problem exactly, this classic problem, dating back almost a century to Ronald Fisher’s pioneering work in 1936, has persisted as a challenge in the field.
+For instance, we previously designed a polynomial-time algorithm for solving the 0-1 loss linear classification problem exactly, this classic problem, dating back almost a century to Ronald Fisher’s pioneering work in 1936, has persisted as a challenge in the field.
 A breakthrough, nearly 30 years after the support vector machine was invented by Vapnik et al.

 We have successfully designed many sequential and parallelized algorithms for solving many classical intricate combinatorial machine learning problems.

 More recently, we have successfully designed many sequential and parallelized algorithms for solving many classical intricate combinatorial machine learning problems, including the 0-1 loss hypersurface classification problem, the K-medoids problem, and the 2-means problem.
-Numerous potential applications of our generic approach can be invested further, we believe this formalism presents a promising avenue for designing reliable and tractable machine learning algorithms that are sound and concise.
+Numerous potential applications of our generic framework can be invested further, we believe this formalism presents a promising avenue for designing reliable and tractable machine learning algorithms that are sound and concise.

 # Experience